 Only Shave With a Sharp Blade

 No need to grab the most expensive razor.
-Dr. Levin says as long as the blade is sharp, a disposable razor will work just as well.
-If your razor is dull, you’ll need more passes, and more passes mean irritation, razor burn, or ingrown hairs.
+Levin tells Byrdie that as long as the blade is sharp, a disposable razor will work just as well.
+If your razor is dull, you’ll need more passes, and more passes mean a greater chance of irritation, razor burn, or ingrown hairs.
 A frequent tugging of the hair or shaving nicks are good indicators that it’s time to replace your blades.

 The amount of uses you can get out of your razor before you need to toss it depends on how often you shave and how you store it after use.
-According to Dr. Levin, leaving your shaving razor in a wet, humid shower will quicken the dulling process, cause the blades to rust, and allow for bacteria to accumulate.
-To get the most of your razor, thoroughly rinse out the blades, and keep it stored in a dry place instead.
+According to Levin, leaving your shaving razor in a wet, humid shower will quicken the dulling process, cause the blades to rust, and allow for bacteria to accumulate.
+We love the Hanni razor for its smooth glidability and powder-coating, which helps to avoid rust wen wet.

 Finish With Moisturizer

 So close to the end, but you’re not finished yet.
 Don’t ruin a nice, close shave by failing to follow up with a repairing moisturizer.
-When you shave, the film that protects the skin’s surface (the upper layer of the skin called the stratum corneum), gets disrupted, which causes dryness, burning, redness, and irritation.
-That’s why Dr. Levin says it’s crucial to moisturize with a proper cream lotion, like CeraVe Daily Moisturizing Lotion, afterward.
+When you shave, the film that protects the skin’s surface (the upper layer of the skin called the stratum corneum) may get disrupted, which can cause dryness, burning, redness, and irritation.
+That’s why Levin says it’s crucial to moisturize with a proper cream lotion, like CeraVe Daily Moisturizing Lotion ($13), afterward.